GaRyFoYDev/gambling/README.md

 ```

 ## Documentation
-1. You can access the documentation in the docs folder of the project.
+1. You can access the documentation by executing the following command in your terminal.

 ```bash
   mkdocs serve